U.S. Senate rejects witnesses in Trump impeachment trial, clearing way for acquittal

 The Senate is almost certain to acquit Trump of the impeachment charges, as a two-thirds Senate majority is required to remove Trump and none of the chamber’s 53 Republicans have indicated they will vote to convict.

-In Friday’s vote on witnesses, only two Republicans, Mitt Romney and Susan Collins, broke with their party and voted with Democrats.
+In Friday’s first vote on witnesses, only two Republicans, Mitt Romney and Susan Collins, broke with their party and voted with Democrats.

+The Senate also rejected a later Democratic attempt to call witnesses and acquire evidence, voting 53-47 on party lines to block subpoenas seeking the testimony of Bolton, acting chief of staff Mick Mulvaney, two other administration aides and records from the White House, Pentagon and State Department.

 “America will remember this day, unfortunately, where the Senate did not live up to its responsibilities, where the Senate turned away from truth and went along with a sham trial,” Senate Democratic Leader Chuck Schumer told reporters.